Deanthropomorphising NLP: Can a Language Model Be Conscious?: Background

 \subsubsection{LaMDA}

 \textit{LaMDA}: a \textit{La}nguage \textit{M}odel for \textit{D}ialogue \textit{A}pplications is an LLM \citep{thoppilan2022lamda} using the Transformer architecture \citep{vaswani2017attention} that other models we have already discussed (GPT-3 and BERT) are based on.
 It was developed to model conversational English, i.e. reflecting the type of language that might be used in informal dialogue contexts, as opposed to formal writing \citep{thoppilan2022lamda}.
-Previously, LLMs had been trained on formal texts such as well-formed websites, books, etc. However, LaMDA was trained on informal texts gathered from internet sources and examples of conversation, with the specific aim of allowing the model to identify and generate colloquial responses to given queries in a conversational setting.
+Previously, LLMs had been trained on formal text such as established websites (esp.
+Wikipedia), books, etc. However, LaMDA's training data included informal text gathered from internet sources and examples of conversation, with the specific aim of allowing the model to identify and generate colloquial responses to given queries in a conversational setting.

 The LaMDA model is based on a similar architecture to the GPT family.
 It includes 64 layers and 128 attention heads, giving rise to 137 billion parameters.
 By comparison, the large version of BERT has 24 layers, 16 attention heads and 336 million parameters.
 LaMDA was trained using a corpus of 1.56 trillion words.
 This process creates a pre-trained model, which is used to generate responses through dialogue interactions with crowd workers.
 The outputs from LaMDA are subsequently labelled for sensibleness, specificity and interestingness, whether they contravene a pre-defined safety policy and the degree to which they are grounded in external knowledge.
 These labelled responses are then fed back to the model with the labels to fine-tune the model to be more likely to produce the positively labelled output.